Interpretable models for forecasting high-dimensional functional time series: Construction of prediction intervals

-where $\Z_{iT+h}^g(u)$ denotes the holdout age-specific mortality rates in prefecture $i$ and gender $g$ in year $T+h$, $\widehat{\Z}_{iT+h}^g(u)$ denotes the corresponding forecasts in the original scale (after taking exponential back-transformation), and $\mathds{1}\{\cdot\}$ represents the binary indicator function.
+where $\Z_{iT+h}^g(u)$ denotes the holdout age-specific mortality rates in prefecture $i$ and gender $g$ in year $(T+h)$, $\widehat{\Z}_{iT+h}^g(u)$ denotes the corresponding forecasts in the original scale (after taking exponential back-transformation), and $\mathds{1}\{\cdot\}$ represents the binary indicator function.
+As a general guideline, $M$ should typically be on the order of tens.